halexs/arch-i3/README.md

 The Chromebook Plus is a touchscreen chromebook with an App Store running on ARM, so somethings that are x86 will not be compatible.

+Added inputs to make the scrolling faster and other mouse usability.
+TO make these system defaults, move the files to /etc/[whatever directory].

 Other things to keep in mind
 - Setup local timezone